 In order to reach more young people, partnership working is the way forward.

 With around 3500 secondary schools across the UK we can’t do it alone.

 Tender is extremely proud of the national delivery that is taking place through the Tender Healthy Relationships Programme by all of our partners.

-Please see below for a list of all partners we have worked with so far across the country.
+Please see below for a list of all partners we are currently working with across the country.

-Relate North Essex and East Herts offers counselling and training for individuals, couples, families and young people.
-Their over arching ethos as an umbrella organisation is ‘successful, healthy relationships are essential for fulfilling, stress-free lives’.
+The Change Project offers counselling and training for individuals, couples, families and young people.
+Their overarching ethos as an umbrella organisation is ‘successful, healthy relationships are essential for fulfilling, stress-free lives’.

 Stop Abuse For Everyone (SAFE) has worked to end domestic violence and abuse from its base in Exeter for over 40 years.

-Tender lead our National Partnership Network, we only ask our partner’s to deliver projects that we know work!
-We are currently delivering projects across all London boroughs.
+Tender lead our National Partnership Network and only ask our partners to deliver projects that we know work!

 Initial Expansion, Piloting and creating a National Network.